buenos-nachos/time-sync/README.md

 	onUpdate: displayYear,
 });

+const unsubscribe5 = sync.subscribe({
+	targetRefreshIntervalMs: refreshRates.oneHour,

+	// All onUpdate callbacks also dispatch the date that was used on the
+	// previous update.
+While this pattern is not recommended by default, you
+	// can compare the dates to determine whether TimeSync's onUpdate should
+	// run
+	onUpdate: (newDate, prevDate) => {
+		const shouldRunExpensiveFunction =
+			newDate.getTime() - prevDate.getTime() >= refreshDates.oneHour;
+		if (shouldRunExpensiveFunction) {
+			runExpensiveFunction(newDate);
+		}
+	},
+});
 // This lets you pull an immutable snapshot of the TimeSync's inner state.
 The
 // immutability is enforced at runtime and at the type level. const snap = sync.getStateSnapshot();